Albanians in Montenegro

 Albanians in Montenegro (Shqiptarët e Malit të Zi; Албанци у Црној Гори) are ethnic Albanians who constitute 4.97% of Montenegro's total population.
 They are the largest non-Slavic ethnic group in Montenegro.

-Albanians are particularly concentrated in southeastern and eastern Montenegro alongside the border with Albania in the following municipalities including Ulcinj (73.5% of total population), Tuzi (62.6%), Gusinje (34.4%), Plav (9.4%), and Rožaje (5.1%).
+Albanians are particularly concentrated in southeastern and eastern Montenegro alongside the border with Albania in the following municipalities including Ulcinj (73.5% of total population), Tuzi (62.6%), Gusinje (34.4%), Plav (9.4%), Rožaje (5.1%) Bar (4.19%) and Podgorica (0.99%).

 The largest Montenegrin town with significant Albanian population is Ulcinj, where the Albanian National Council is located.
 In 2022, Dritan Abazović became the first ethnic Albanian to hold the office of Prime Minister of Montenegro.

 Geography

 Albanians in Montenegro are concentrated along the Albania-Montenegro border in areas that were incorporated in Montenegro after the Congress of Berlin (1878) and the Balkan Wars (1912-13).
 Coastally, they live in the Ulcinj (Ulqin) and Bar (Tivar) municipalities which formed part of Venetian Albania.
 Within the Municipality of Bar, Albanians are also found in the regions of Krajë, Mërkot and Shestan.
 Albanian tribes and regions are located in the transboundary mountainous region of Malësia in Tuzi Municipality, south of Montenegrin capital Podgorica, as well as historically populating much of the Brda region, including as the Zeta and Bjelopavlići plain.
 Albanian communities in the past were also found in Old Herzegovina, Old Montenegro and the Littoral.
 In eastern and northeastern Montenegro, Albanians are concentrated in municipalities of Plav (Plavë) and Gusinje (Gucia) and a smaller community is located in Rožaje Municipality (Rozhajë).
 The Slavic dialect of Gusinje and Plav shows very high structural influence from Albanian.
 Its uniqueness in terms of language contact between Albanian and Slavic is explained by the fact that most Slavic-speakers in today's Plav and Gusinje are of Albanian origin.

 In the past Albanians were present in significant numbers in Bar, Podgorica, Spuž, Nikšić, Kolašin as well as in Žabljak.
 These communities were largely expelled in different waves during the late 19th century.

 A mixture of Slavic and Albanian speakers made up the Muslim population of Sandžak (today divided between Serbia and Montenegro) at the end of the nineteenth century.
 Many Albanian speakers gradually migrated or were relocated to Kosovo and Macedonia, leaving a primarily Slavic-speaking population in the rest of the region (except in a southeastern corner of Sandžak that ended up as a part of Kosovo).